saranyasarav/react-redux-blog/README.md

 # Blog Post CRUD Operations

-This is simple blog application including CRUD operations using react packages and the states are managed using redux toolkit
+This is simple blog application including CRUD operations using react library and the states are managed using redux toolkit